Magdeburg Centuries: Themes

 The Magdeburg Centuries demonstrates the continuity of the Christian faith throughout the ages.
 As the Centuries put it, Church history shows a "perpetual agreement in the teaching of each article of faith in all ages".
 Instead of presenting a Restorationist platform, the writers held that "this very form of the teaching which we now have in our churches because of the great kindness of God is that very ancient one, not a new one; genuine, not adulterous; true, not fabricated."
 The view of the work is generally pessimistic after the fifth century, in keeping with the writers' objective of presenting "the origins and the increments of errors and their corrupting influences."

 Presenting a view of such corrupting errors by the Catholic Church, increasing and accumulating over a thousand years' time, served to legitimize the Reformation and make Lutherans rather than Catholics into the true heirs of the original Christianity founded by Jesus Christ and his disciples.
 Another characteristic of the work is the widespread use of primary sources rather than secondary or tertiary ones.
 In order to accomplish this, scholars traveled and borrowed manuscripts from all over Europe.
 With such diverse sources, one might expect a fractured or incoherent presentation of history.
 Instead, it provides a perspective that is completely independent from any of its sources, even though they are as wide-ranging as Gregory of Nazianzus and Alcuin.

-This painstaking pursuit of primary sources set a higher standard of historical research in general, influencing the work of later historians not necessarily concerned with religious controversy.